Harold H. Shlevin, PhD

-Executive director of regulatory affairs and quality assurance
+Vice president, commercial development, regulatory affairs and quality assurance

 Mr. Horton is an experienced industry professional with 20 years of management and leadership experience in global regulatory affairs matters including drugs, biologics and vaccines.
 He has broad range of regulatory affairs and quality leadership experience that is directly relevant to Galectin Therapeutics’ development programs, with expertise spanning preclinical development through new drug approvals in diverse therapeutic areas, including gastroenterology.
 He was most recently was director of regulatory affairs at Chelsea Therapeutics, where he successfully led the organization through its first NDA filing and favorable FDA Advisory Committee Meeting.
 In past leadership roles at Solvay Pharmaceuticals and Abbott Laboratories, he led approval efforts for key products including Androgel® Stickpack, Creon® Capsules and Luvox® CR Capsules.
 He has also provided chemistry, manufacturing and controls (CMC) regulatory leadership and support of INDs and NDAs, including Estrogel® and Androgel® Pump.
 Mr. Horton was a member of the executive leadership team that successfully implemented solutions to significant regulatory issues encountered by Solvay in its interactions with the FDA.
 He earned his Bachelor’s degree in industrial/manufacturing and systems engineering from the Georgia Institute of Technology.
 He is a member of the Regulatory Affairs Professional Society (RAPS), Drug Information Association (DIA) and American Association of Pharmaceutical Scientists (AAPS).